agramirez/logical-foundations/README.md

-# Logica Foundations
+# Software Foundations
-My solutions for the problems from Rocq Software Foundations Volume 1
+My solutions for the problems from Rocq's [Software Foundations books.](https://softwarefoundations.cis.upenn.edu/)

 # Project Structure
 ## Logical/Foundations
 This is the [Software Foundations: Volume 1 - Logical Foundations](https://softwarefoundations.cis.upenn.edu/lf-current/index.html) book lessons and exercises.

-> NOTE: To prevent cheating, and as requested by the [Preface of Verified Functional Algorithms](https://softwarefoundations.cis.upenn.edu/vfa-current/Preface.html), I've encrypted my solutions to excersizes.
-They can be decrypted using the [decrypt_exercises.sh script](./decrypt_exercises.sh).
-The script requires a .env file as described in [.env.example](./env.example).
-The actual password to decrypt the files will be provided upon request.

 Each chapter corresponds to a different subfolder: